logaretm/vee-validate/contributing.md

 If you want to contribute to the docs you can find it [here](https://github.com/logaretm/vee-validate-docs).

+### Pull Requests

+- The `master` branch serves Vue 2.0 version of the plugin, for Vue 1.0 version check the `vue1` branch.
+- Respect the ESlint rules, but we are open to any suggestions or alterations.
+- You don't have to build the library with each pull request, but you will if you plan to test it manually.
+No need to submit it in the PR to avoid as much conflicts as possible.
+- The clearer the PR title is, the faster it will get merged.
+- Make sure that your PR is up to date with the branch you are targeting, use git rebase for this.
+- Unfinished/In-Progress PRs should have `[WIP]` prefix to them.
+- Make sure to mention which issues are being fixed by the PR so they can be closed properly.

 ### Source Code

-Currently we are using ES2015 (ES6) for the source code, using Babel and Rollup to convert it to ES5, the available builds are: non-minified, minified and es6.
+Currently we are using ES2015 (ES6) for the source code, using Babel and Webpack to convert it to ES5, the available builds are: non-minified and minified.

+Also we are using ESlint for code style, it based of airbnb config but with few modifications, please respect them as much as you can.

 ### Testing